Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

-- Stomach medicine: You may take stomach acid medicines to keep heartburn symptoms under control.
+- Stomach acid medicine helps keep heartburn symptoms under control.

-- Endoscopic dilation: This procedure is done when your esophagus narrows from the swelling.
+- Dilatation is a procedure used when the esophagus narrows from swelling.
 An endoscope is placed into your mouth and down your throat.
 Tools on the endoscope press against the tissues to widen your esophagus.
 Dilatation can improve your symptoms but will not stop allergic esophagitis from happening.

 What food changes may be needed for allergic esophagitis?

-- You or your child has white patches on the tongue and inside the mouth.
+- You have white patches on your tongue and inside your mouth.

 - It is hard to swallow or it hurts to swallow, even after treatment.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 Learn more about Allergic Esophagitis